Symptoms of Covid 19

 School will be closing for all but children of key workers on Friday 3rd April for the Easter break.
 During this time we will not be setting work, but will place links for activities on the web site for those wishing for inspiration to keep children busy.
-On Friday, we will be encouraging children and adults alike to wear the school colour of blue, in recognition of the hard work and dedication of the NHS workers in these troubled times.

 For children who will be staying at home, we will be setting work via the Pupil tab, on the Home Learning page.
 This work is intended to keep your child's skills in Maths and English fresh in their minds for when we eventually return, and should be completed in line with your child's ability and circumstances at home.
 They may not complete all the tasks on the project lists, and we do not expect them to be sitting at a table from 9 am to 3.30 pm.
 We appreciate that parents are not all teachers, so have tried to give as much guidance as we can to help.
 Some teachers also have children at home, and all have families whom they are worried about, and we all fully appreciate how tricky things currently are, but we are trying to stay connected with the children in our classes as best we can to help them through this upsetting and strange time.

 As a rough guide, we would encourage a child to complete at least one each of the maths and literacy tasks daily, plus one other activity for every day they would be at school (not weekends or holidays!).
 These do not exclusively have to be from the Home Learning Projects - they are written to support parents and not to cause extra stresses.
 There are huge numbers of online resources you can use to supplement or use as an alternative what is set by school, and we will keep you up to date with useful links.

 Have a karaoke session with lyrics and songs from You Tube